ghc/ghc/docs/users_guide/using-optimisation.rst

     any one function by the SpecConstr transformation.

 .. ghc-flag:: -fspec-constr-threshold=⟨n⟩
+    :shortdesc: *default: 2000.* Set the size threshold for the SpecConstr transformation to ⟨n⟩.
+    :type: dynamic
+    :reverse: -fno-spec-constr-threshold
+    :category:

     :default: 2000

     Set the size threshold for the SpecConstr transformation.

 .. ghc-flag:: -fspecialise
+    :shortdesc: Turn on specialisation of overloaded functions.
+Implied by :ghc-flag:`-O`.
+    :type: dynamic
+    :reverse: -fno-specialise
+    :category:

     :default: on